 Our management, including our principal executive officer and principal financial officer, is responsible for establishing and maintaining adequate internal control over financial reporting, as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act.
 Our management, including our principal executive officer and principal financial officer, evaluated the effectiveness of our internal control over financial reporting based on criteria established in the Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based upon that evaluation, management concluded that our internal control over financial reporting was effective as of December 31, 2020.
-Management's evaluation of the effectiveness of our internal control over financial reporting as of December 31, 2020 did not include internal controls over financial reporting that had not yet been integrated for a portion of the Home Gateway Platform Division of Intel Corporation, which we refer to as the Wi-Fi and Broadband assets business, which we acquired in a business combination in July 2020, as described below.
-Assessment of a recently acquired business may be omitted from management's report on internal control over financial reporting in the year of acquisition under SEC guidelines.
-The omitted portion of the Wi-Fi and Broadband assets business relates to certain sales and other transactions made on our behalf by Intel Corporation under the transition services agreement and comprised approximately 5% of our total assets and 3% of our total liabilities as of December 31, 2020 and approximately 23% of total revenues and 19% of cost of goods sold for the year ended December 31, 2020.
-The effectiveness of our internal control over financial reporting as of December 31, 2020 has been audited by Grant Thornton LLP, an independent registered public accounting firm, and Grant Thornton LLP has issued a report on our internal control over financial reporting, which is included herein.
+Based upon that evaluation, management concluded that our internal control over financial reporting was effective as of December 31, 2021.
+The effectiveness of our internal control over financial reporting as of December 31, 2021 has been audited by Grant Thornton LLP, an independent registered public accounting firm, and Grant Thornton LLP has issued a report on our internal control over financial reporting, which is included herein.